jake1ee/CST435-Assignment2/README.md

 #### To alternate between datasets, rename the file you want to use to "data.csv".
 For example:

 ```
  To use the smaller dataset, rename data-6758.csv to data.csv.
+And replace the original data.csv in the folder named "project" with the new data.csv.
  To use the larger dataset, rename data-14598.csv to data.csv.
+And replace the original data.csv in the folder named "project" with the new data.csv.
 ```

 #### Ensure only the selected dataset is named "data.csv" when running the program.